Relocation of association football teams in the United Kingdom: Clyde F.C.

 Promotion and relegation in and out of the Scottish Professional Football League was not introduced until the league system's reorganisation in 2014; until then it was nearly impossible for sides outside the League to join.
 Scottish League membership therefore remained largely restricted to well-established localities as opposed to new towns.

 Clyde F.C. were evicted from Shawfield Stadium (at Rutherglen in the south-east of Glasgow) in 1986.
 They were homeless and had to groundshare for almost a decade.
 By 1990, Clyde secured an agreement to build a home of their own in the new town of Cumbernauld, 16 mi to the North-East of the city, which had grown in population and was by then one of the largest settlements in Scotland without senior football; Broadwood Stadium was built in 1994.
 The move allowed Clyde to continue as a semi-professional club (retaining their original identity, although now based 10 mi from the River Clyde as opposed to a few yards away as throughout the rest of their history).

+In April 2022, the club announced they would be leaving Broadwood at the end of the 2021–22 season, ending their 28-year stay in Cumbernauld.
+They will ground-share with Hamilton Academical at New Douglas Park from the start of the 2022–23 season, with a view of relocating to a new home back in Glasgow in the near future.